 We all need some sort of attention or validation.
 I get it.
 But moderation is the word.
 Don’t let such need to be recognized get out of control.

 Not being able to publicly disclose I ran Financial Samurai for eight years made me focus on the only thing that mattered to its growth: writing regular content.
 I couldn’t leverage my network of entrepreneurs and financially savvy folks.
-I couldn’t leverage my resume.
-I couldn’t leverage my Asian heritage.
-Nor could I leverage my fabulous good looks to get on TV (ok, not really).
+Nor could I leverage my Asian heritage or my fabulous good looks to get on TV (ok, not really).

 The only way I could grow was to compete on quality of content.
 Could I tell an interesting enough story that kept people engaged?
-Could I write valuable enough content where people could learn and grow their wealth and happiness?
 Could I write a post so polarizing that it would turn off a bunch of readers, but attract a bunch more because they saw the reality in what I was saying?

 These were the challenges that I focused on every single week for years.
 And due to the focus, this site grew.